open-xchange/appsuite-frontend/documentation/miscellaneous/emoji.md

 Each icon will then be identified by a string that can be defined in the icon set metadata.

-Find here a short example copied from the unified icon set shipped with Appsuite.
+Find here a short example copied from the unified icon set shipped with OX App Suite.

 ```css
 .emoji-unified {